allixender/ogcapi-dggs-webdev-python/README.md

-We need an env var named TABLES_CONFIG this TABLES_CONFIG var should hold the path to a file# based on the tables.template.conf wich holds the access info to the clickhouse database server
+We need an env var named TABLES_CONFIG this TABLES_CONFIG var should hold the path to a file# based on the tables.template.conf wich holds the access info to the database definition.

+The most useful is the demo test.sb SQlite database.

 ```
 # for example